naserahmadi/llm_ft/README.md

 - ``evaluations.py`` reports **ROUGE**, **BLEU** and **EM** by comparing the predictions and references.
 - use ``merge_llama.py`` to merge the created adapter with base model.

-Current versions, provide two sets of evaluations metrics:
+Current version, provides two sets of evaluations metrics:
 - LLM based evaluation metric (**preplexity**)
 - Classic IR evaluation metrics (**ROUGE**, **BLUE**, and **EM**)